top of page

 PNACC vulnerability studies vs. local climate plans

-Regarding the content of the studies, the climate vulnerability diagnostics required for local authorities can serve as a useful reference.
+The climate vulnerability diagnostic required from local authorities as part of the PCAET can serve as a source of inspiration.
 A methodological framework has gradually taken shape.
 It addresses a wide range of topics: air and river temperatures, heatwaves, freeze cycles, precipitation patterns, torrential rain, snow, drought, river flows, floods, mudslides, land movements, soil swelling and shrinkage, forest fires, storms, high winds, cyclones, pathogen proliferation, and more.

 These climate risk evaluations generally rely on biais-corrected climate projections from the DRIAS project.
 However, they are typically qualitative, meaning that one would rarely find 100-years rainfall volume or maximum temperature projections for 2050 or 2100 in a local climate plan.
 Yet, such values are essential for practical applications, such as sizing drainage systems or determining the power of cooling systems.
 If the PNACC vulnerability studies are to provide a solid foundation for risk reduction strategies within companies, climate impact evaluations will need to be more quantitative.